Tasty Recipes for the Home Cook

 1. Preheat oven to 375° F.

-2. Combine cornstarch and 2 tablespoons water in a small bowl.
+2. Combine cornstarch and 2 tablespoons of water in a small bowl.
 Add lobster base and the remaining water.
 Whisk until combined.
 Set aside.

 3. Heat a medium skillet on medium-low.
 Add butter and allow it to melt.
 Add carrot, celery, onion, salt, and pepper.
 Stir.
 Cover and cook until the veggies are just tender, about 6-7 minutes.
 Stir a couple of times during this period.